Biodegradable trash bag

 • Pharmacy to bind the components of the tablets.

-• Chemistry, replacing oil, particularly for plastics.
+• Chemistry, replacing petroleum, particularly for plastics.

 Starch and plant chemistry